ki-editor/ki-editor/docs/src/normal-mode/selection-modes/local-global/misc.md

 ## Git Hunk

-Keybinding: `g`
+Keybindings:

+- `g`: Get git hunks against current branch
+- `G`: Get git hunks against main branch

 Git hunks are the diffs of the current Git repository.

-It is computed by comparing the current file contents with the content on the latest commit of the current branch.
+It is computed by comparing the current file contents with the content on the latest commit of the current/main branch.

 This is useful when you want to navigate to your recent changes, but forgot where they are.